Legal Requirements for Businesses: A Checklist

 Sudden cardiac arrest occurs when the heart’s electrical system malfunctions, causing it to stop beating effectively.
 An AED is designed to fix this specific problem.
 The device analyzes the heart’s rhythm and, if it detects a life-threatening arrhythmia, delivers a controlled electrical shock to restore a normal heartbeat.
 It’s the only definitive treatment for SCA.
 The impact is staggering: a Johns Hopkins study found that when a victim receives AED treatment before EMS arrives, their chance of survival can increase from a national average of about 8% to 38 percent.
 Modern AEDs are incredibly user-friendly, providing clear voice and visual prompts to guide anyone through the process, making it possible for any bystander to save a life.

-Why Every Second Counts
+Why Every Second Matters in a Cardiac Emergency

 During a cardiac arrest, time is the most critical factor.
 For every minute that passes without a defibrillating shock, a person’s chance of survival drops by 7-10%.
 While calling 911 is the first step, the average response time for paramedics can often exceed the narrow window for a successful outcome.
 An on-site AED bridges that crucial gap.
 Having a device immediately available allows your team to intervene while help is on the way, dramatically improving the odds.
 Simply put, placing an AED in your facility gives a person experiencing SCA the best possible chance at survival by putting life-saving technology in the hands of those closest to the emergency.

-Protecting Your People and Your Business
+Protect Your Employees and Your Company

 Implementing an AED program is a powerful way to show your employees and customers that you prioritize their safety.
 It fosters a culture of care and preparedness that resonates with everyone who enters your building.
 From a business perspective, it’s also a critical component of risk management.
 While many organizations install AEDs voluntarily, some states and industries have specific laws requiring them.
 Properly maintaining your AED and adhering to local regulations is key to insulating your business from potential liability.
 A comprehensive AED program management plan ensures your device is always ready, your team is prepared, and your organization is protected.